The Louise Kidder Early Career Award

 HOW TO APPLY

 This is an annual award.
-Applications must be received by June 25th.
+Applications must be received by June 1st.
 Late applications will be retained for the next year.
 Decisions will be announced by August 1st.